Disk fraction among free-floating planetary-mass objects in Upper Scorpius

 \subsection{Comparison with the literature and disk evolution}

-Table~\ref{tab:fractions_lit} gives an overview of the disk fractions among BDs and FFPs reported in the literature in various associations and clusters over the few years.
-All these studies derived disk fractions based on infrared excesses detected in either the {\it WISE}/W2 (4.6\:$\mu$m) or {\it Spitzer}/I2 (4.5\:$\mu$m) bands.
-As such, they probe the same component of primordial disks and employ methodologies broadly comparable to ours, enabling meaningful and consistent comparison of disk fraction estimates.
+Table~\ref{tab:fractions_lit} gives an overview of the disk fractions among BDs and FFPs reported in the literature in various associations and clusters over the past few years.
+All these studies derived disk fractions based on IR excesses detected in either the {\it WISE}/W2 (4.6\:$\mu$m) or {\it Spitzer}/I2 (4.5\:$\mu$m) bands.
+Thus, they probe the same component of primordial disks and employ methodologies broadly comparable to ours, enabling meaningful and consistent comparisons of disk fraction estimates.
 We note, however, that the uncertainties reported in these studies were typically derived using standard binomial approximations, which are statistically less robust than the probabilistic framework adopted in our analysis (see Sect.~\ref{sect:result}) and tend to underestimate the true uncertainties.

-Figure~\ref{fig:fractions_lit_zoom} presents the disk fractions derived in this work, below 30\:\Mj\ along with the values summarized in Table~\ref{tab:fractions_lit}.
+Figure~\ref{fig:fractions_lit_zoom} presents the disk fractions derived in this work, below 30\:\Mj\ , along with the values summarized in Table~\ref{tab:fractions_lit}.
 We omit the single point from \citet{Damian2023} due to its very large uncertainties.
 Although Fig.~\ref{fig:fractions_lit_zoom} offers a comparative view of disk fractions among FFPs across different studies, interpreting these results remains inherently difficult.
 First, the small sample sizes used in these studies led to large statistical uncertainties and broad mass bins.
-Their heterogeneous mass coverage led to heterogeneous binning of the mass domain.
+Their heterogeneous mass coverage led to a heterogeneous binning of the mass domain.
 In this context, the present analysis provides the largest (and hence most statistically robust) sample, allowing for a much finer sampling of the substellar and planetary-mass domain.
 In spite of these limitations, a number of trends can be seen in Fig.~\ref{fig:fractions_lit_zoom}.